Unico Connect

 What each looks like in practice

-• RAG in practice: a support assistant that answers from your current help center and policy documents, an internal search tool that cites the exact source document, or a product copilot grounded in your live catalog.
+• RAG in practice.
+A support assistant that answers from your current help center and policy documents, an internal search tool that cites the exact source document, or a product copilot grounded in your live catalog.
 The model stays generic and your data does the work.

-• Fine tuning in practice: a model trained to always reply in your brand voice and a fixed output structure, a classifier that routes thousands of tickets a day, or a domain model that reasons in a specialized field such as legal or clinical text.
+• Fine tuning in practice.
+A model trained to always reply in your brand voice and a fixed output structure, a classifier that routes thousands of tickets a day, or a domain model that reasons in a specialized field such as legal or clinical text.
 The behavior is baked in.

-• Agents in practice: a research agent that gathers information across several sources and compiles a brief, or an operations agent that reads a request, updates the right systems, and reports back.
+• Agents in practice.
+A research agent that gathers information across several sources and compiles a brief, or an operations agent that reads a request, updates the right systems, and reports back.
 The model does not just answer, it acts.

 The stakes, by the numbers

 The shift to AI that acts is real and fast.
-Gartner forecasts that 40% of enterprise applications will embed task specific AI agents by the end of 2026, up from under 5% in 2025.
-But capability is outrunning discipline: Gartner also predicts that more than 40% of agentic AI projects will be cancelled by the end of 2027, citing escalating costs, unclear business value, and inadequate risk controls.
-The pattern shows up at every layer: McKinsey reports that 88% of organizations now use AI in at least one function, yet only around 6% reach high performer impact, and MIT research covered by Fortune found that 95% of generative AI pilots showed no measurable effect on profit.
+Gartner forecasts that 40% of enterprise applications will feature task specific AI agents by the end of 2026, up from under 5% in 2025.
+But capability is outrunning discipline.
+Gartner also predicts that more than 40% of agentic AI projects will be cancelled by the end of 2027, citing escalating costs, unclear business value, and inadequate risk controls.
+The pattern shows up at every layer.
+McKinsey reports that 88% of organizations now use AI in at least one function, yet only around 6% reach high performer impact, and MIT research covered by Fortune found that 95% of generative AI pilots showed no measurable effect on profit.
 The lesson is not to avoid AI.
 It is that the teams who win pick the simplest layer that solves the problem and wrap it in real evaluation and guardrails, rather than reaching for the most complex technique first.

-How to Decide
+How to choose

 • Need current, private, or citable knowledge?
 Start with RAG.